 There were times when we received signals that took us into uninhabited places where there were only primitive charts, causing us to report some islands several miles out of position.
 Minor dots on the charts designating the Group took on personality and intrigue as we explored them.
 I sometimes wonder whether the executive had any real purpose in sending us out on some of these searches, or whether it was just an agreeable way to keep us occupied.
 In all the long-range air-sea rescue missions we undertook, we never once saw an aircraft or heard of one coming down in our vicinity.
 In any case, it was very friendly of them to think of us at all.
 One afternoon just after lunch when we were tied up at Kitava eating paw paws, we received a signal that a hospital ship was sinking east of Woodlark Reef; we were directed to the scene of action.
 Our course lay between two small islands named Egum and Egap.
 We first skirted Kurawina and Kuralina, and then set out on a course that would take us between them at about two hours after midnight.
 The skipper and I were on the flying bridge from about 9 p.m.
 I was trying to look wise, and he was acting wise.
 He was a remarkable navigator, and we would all have gone go anywhere under his command with complete confidence.
 He had the chart set out before him, with only a pinprick of light, so that our eyes could penetrate the darkness.
 I watched him take a point-bearing from the stars and perform several other calculations beyond my comprehension.
 A little after midnight it was clear that we were close to land, so we proceeded at slow ahead.
 I could hear the waves breaking on the shore, and I smelled that the trees and the grass, which were very close.
 I kept peering out into the blackness because we could not use lights due to the possibility of alien intervention.
 I believed I could see the silhouette of Egam, the island that should have been on our starboard hand, looming dead-ahead.
 There was no moon, the stars lower down in the sky were being hidden by the steep land masses we were now right on top of, and it was inky black.
 I told the skipper I thought we should go to port to avoid a catastrophe, but he just said we should be in the middle of this two-hundred-yard passage.
 I looked and looked again until I was certain we were too far starboard, and repeated my fears.
 'We should be in the middle', he repeated in a matter-of-fact manner, so I just said nothing and hoped for the best.
 About five minutes later, I felt the wind in my face and knew we were through.
 'How did you do it?'
 I asked in genuine wonder.
 'Well', he said, 'I had six methods of ascertaining my position.
 When four fell into line, I took no notice.
 But when the other two followed, I knew I must be pretty right'.

 The coming day brought us to where the hospital ship was reported to be sinking, but we saw no sign of it.
 Even the reef on which it was supposed to be aground was not visible.
 We did notice two small, stationary vessels a mile to the south, but we presumed that they were also looking for our vanished rescue operation.
 We reported this information to base and were then told to proceed east to look for an aircraft reported missing.
 We soon left the other craft behind and out of sight as we set off on a week's adventure among uninhabited islands and uncharted reefs.
 We would sail around the island at close range, hoping to see the tail of a wrecked aircraft with its naked survivors cooking turtle soup on an open fire.
 We continued hopefully from point to point until sunset each day.
 The sea remained very calm, and the sense of being alone in the gathering dusk prompted us to become a spontaneous choir as we sat together in the wheelhouse.
 Most of the crew sang in tune the nostalgic songs we rendered, such as the 'Maori's Farewell', which made us think of home and family and vaguely wonder what we were doing out in this uninhabited quarter of the globe.
 We would anchor as it became dark, and start off again when daylight returned.
 George had left the ship the day before we set out; he was on an unofficial trip to Milne Bay to purchase cigarettes in quantity for our island trading customers.
-Supplies had fallen off, and anything in excess of our weekly ration had risen from about 15 pounds to 50 pounds a case.
+Supplies had fallen off, and anything in excess of our weekly ration had risen from about £15 to £50 a case.
 We expected him back the day after we left; instead we kept getting signals from various shore stations and aircraft that they had our leading seaman Sangster with them, and indicating his whereabouts.
 It was very peaceful with George elsewhere, because he was never happier than when he was setting us at variance with the skipper and representing himself as the peacemaking go-between.
 When I took over in his absence, we found his stories to be without merit, and the long-hoped-for seaboard fraternity did become a reality.
 As we approached one small island, the skipper called for a volunteer to swim ashore to save us having to lower the ship's boat.
 It was very hot on deck, and despite the fact that I had a phobia about sharks I assented, kicked off my khaki underpants, and dived in within a few seconds.
 As I approached the shore with the light wind blowing from behind, my eyes, open under water, took in the fairyland gardens of coral and the tiny blue fish that inhabited them.
 Every childhood recollection of tropical islands flooded back, and I seemed to cover the one hundred yards in an instant.
 As I climbed ashore I noticed the yellow rocks I had to step between, smooth and polished by the restless sea.
 I waved to those on board as I stepped into a division between the main rock formation that formed the island, and then set off along the two hundred yards that led to its extremity.
 Once out of sight of the ship and on the lee side of the island, I was suddenly gripped by an intense fear that I had been cast away and left to die of thirst and melancholia.
 I forced myself along the sand because I could see some wreckage further on, but it turned out to be useless flottsom and jetsom.
 My loneliness reached its high point when I found the shell of a great tortoise lying across my path.
 Its outer shell was, of course, a trade commodity.
 It was prized by Australian servicemen in the manufacture of 'doovers', which they made in an effort to turn their weary hours to some useful purpose.
 The unearthly rasping cry the tortoise made as it came off the shell it had been part of for a century was evocative of the sound of a crusty lock being turned in a medieval sepulchre.
 I hurried back to where I had landed and waved to the crew, who could now see me - and that I was on my back.
 It was no longer dreamy and still because the light wind ruffling the waters was now blowing into my face.
 I waved to show the tortoise shell, gesturing for them to come as close as possible because it would not be easy for me to carry it while swimming, and then stepped back into the sea.
 I slipped and cut myself on the coral, which is often poisonous, and even the lukewarm water felt dark and chilled.
 As I struck out towards the ship, I started thinking I saw sharks swimming towards me with every wave.
 I soon let the tortoise shell go and set out, determined to die gallantly as I was ripped limb from limb by the marauders of the sea I so much feared.
 I tried to swim as fast and effectively as possible, expecting every stroke to be my last.
 Eventually I drew close to the ship and grabbed the ring of the anchor with one final effort and stuck there, waiting to lose a leg.
 A few moments later big Harry Spratt leaned over the side, grabbed my free arm, and hauled me on board.
 I was so relieved - my sentence of execution by shark bite had been commuted to merely stretching out on the deck - that I did not notice what the others might have been thinking.
 It was months before anyone told me that the moment I stepped back into the water, they turned the ship and started heading out to sea; it was as if my fears of being marooned had been telepathised to them.
 Most of the jokes amongst crew members were of this nature.
 No one who was in the know let on, nor did the one who was the victim.
 We were all in such close confinement with one another that we read each other's thoughts automatically.
 The sardonic enjoyment of another's discomfort provided additional pleasure when it wasn't mentioned and when he wasn't certain whether it was intentional or not.

 It was impossible to think of a freer existence than that of chugging around small, romantic islands and coming upon odd atolls inhabited by a hundred natives living in a truly primitive state and cut off, by the war, from those living within fifty miles of them.
 These natives had skillfully made ocean-going outrigger canoes that consisted of three long boards on each side painstakingly hewn from the hearts of trees, but they were afraid to take them far in wartime.
 The side of each canoe consisted of boards over one inch thick and a foot wide, joined together with vines lashed through holes drilled through them and packed with mud.
 They were remarkably seaworthy and could accommodate about thirty men.
 The inhabitants' delight at seeing us was so affecting, and it gave us a deeper understanding of the precarious nature of our own lives.